 Waterford Seahorse Trademark

-The general consensus was, that the sea creature had little similarity in appearance to a dolphin, but did bear vague resemblance to a seahorse.
-Mr. Havel, Waterford’s Chief Designer from the early 1940's, who was born in Czechoslovakia, proffered two very convincing reasons as to why the seahorse would be far more appropriate for the Waterford symbol.
+While it was generally agreed that the sea creature bore little similarity to a dolphin, it was felt it did vaguely resemble a seahorse.
+Mr. Havel, Waterford’s Chief Designer from the early 1940's, then proffered two very convincing reasons as to why the seahorse would be appropriate for the Waterford symbol.

 Firstly, that the curved shape of the seahorse would lend itself far more artistically to the type of label he had in mind to design.
 Secondly, and perhaps more importantly, was the fact that the seahorse was a truly original and unique sea creature, given that the male seahorse was the carrier during reproduction, unlike any other sea life.

-Because Waterford was also considered unique in its beauty, it was agreed that the designing of the original Waterford Crystal symbol would be based on the concept of a "Sea Creature" similar to a Seahorse.
-The Seahorse was well chosen because its uniqueness perfectly represented Waterford Crystal.
+Because Waterford Crystal was also considered unique in its beauty, it was agreed that the designing of the original symbol would be based on the concept of a "Sea Creature" similar to a seahorse.

 The symbol was further developed over the years and in 1986, it was decided that, although now well known, the symbol needed refinement to conform to the more stringent design concept of the times.
 So it was decided to define the Seahorse shape that is seen today.